matteocorti/check_ssl_cert/README.md

       --require-no-tls1            Critical if TLS 1 is offered --require-no-tls1_1          Critical if TLS 1.1 is offered --require-ocsp-stapling      Require OCSP stapling
-      --require-purpose usage      requires the specified key usage (can be specified more then once)
+      --require-purpose usage      Require the specified key usage (can be specified more then once)
       --require-purpose-critical   the key usage must be critical --resolve ip                 Provide a custom IP address for the